aaronw5/SAL-T4HEP/README.md

-# SAL-T: Spatially Aware Linear Transformer for Efficient Particle Jet Identification
+# SAL-T: Spatially Aware Linear Transformer for Jet Tagging

 This repository contains code and scripts to preprocess jet data and train efficient transformer-based models for jet tagging on various datasets.